Back to All Events

 Travel with us for 7 days of creative writing, incredible food, and the restorative surroundings of Baja California Sur.

-Joined by celebrated American writer and teacher Erica Berry, we are hosting a very special program in the stunning coastal and desert landscape of Baja.
+Joined by celebrated American writer and teacher Kate Moses, we are hosting a very special program in the stunning coastal and desert landscape of Baja.

 This experience will include:

-Daily writing workshops with Erica Berry and time for independent writing
+• Daily writing workshops with Kate Moses and time for independent writing

 A love of writing, learning, and community is all that is required to participate — no extensive experience is necessary.